roysurles/ElectronicColorCodeCalculator/README.md

 Prerequisites:
 1) Windows 7 or Windows 10
 2) .Net Core 2.0
-3) Visual Studio 2017 with latest updates
+3) Visual Studio 2017 version 15.6.7 with latest updates

 To run:
 1) Download or clone project -- master branch